 We also realize that every organization has unique security requirements, so we give site administrators full control over these security features, allowing you to fine-tune your site settings to meet your needs.

 By default, Files.com will reject FTP connections to your site that do not use secure encryption.
 If you need to support very old devices or clients of the FTP protocol, you can use the global setting, found at Settings > Integrations > Transfer Protocols > Plain/unencrypted FTP Support, to allow unencrypted FTP connections (port 21 without SSL).

-You can also allow unencrypted FTP connections on an individual user basis via the Plain/unencrypted FTP Support user setting, found at Settings > Users > selected user account > Other connections > Plain/unencrypted FTP Support.
+You can also allow unencrypted FTP connections on a per individual user basis via the Plain/unencrypted FTP Support user setting, found at Settings > Users > selected user account > Other connections > Plain/unencrypted FTP Support.

 Default: Require SSL on all FTP connections (recommended)